1st Edition

 Biography

-Arjun Tremblay is Associate Professor in the Department of Politics and International Studies at the University of Regina.
+Arjun Tremblay is an Associate Professor in the Department of Politics and International Studies at the University of Regina.
 His scholarship focuses on exploring the near and longer-term prospects of the politics of solidarity in and across deeply diverse democracies.
 He is the co-editor of Assessing Multiculturalism in Global Comparative Perspective: A New Politics of Diversity for the 21st Century?
 (Routledge, 2023).
-He was Associate Editor at the Canadian Journal of Political Science and is currently co-Editor in Chief of the Review of Constitutional Studies.
+He was an Associate Editor at the Canadian Journal of Political Science and is currently the co-Editor in Chief of the Review of Constitutional Studies.